migueldelucasdoit/gke-observability-workshop/lab-07/README.md

 ## Introduction
-* The goal of this lab is create a Cloud Monitoring Dashboard that reflects the metrics
+* The goal of this lab is creating a Cloud Monitoring [custom dashboard]() that reflects the performance metrics of both [API component](../lab-01/app/api/k8s/deployment.yaml) and [Worker component](../lab-01/app/worker/k8s/deployment.yaml).
+* After you have created the dashboard we would like to create

 ## Preparation